-Try this delicious gooseberry crumble recipe is made with fresh gooseberries – it’s a quick dessert and tastes great with cream or custard!
-Phil Vickery’s gooseberry crumble takes only 45 mins to make and bake and serves around 4 people.
-It’s a great recipe for enjoying on a summer Sunday afternoon after your family roast dinner.
+Summertime comes with a whole host of delicious fruit and veg produce that we all love to take advantage of.
+Elderflower that makes delicious cordial and summery cocktails, strawberries that are made for pavlova, and of course gooseberries.
+And while the winter sees us filling up warming desserts like apple and rhubarb crumbles, this gooseberry crumble is perfect for the summer months.
+This delicious gooseberry crumble recipe is made using fresh gooseberries - it's a quick dessert and tastes great with cream or custard!
+Phil Vickery’s gooseberry crumble takes only 45 mins to make and bake and it can serve around four people - depending on how hungry everyone is!
+It's a great recipe for enjoying on a summer Sunday afternoon after your family roast dinner.
 This recipe users fresh, tangy gooseberries and is topped with a buttery crumble topping.
-Leftovers can be stored in an airtight container in the fridge for up to 2 days.
-Eat cold or serve with warm – the choice is yours!
+Leftovers can be stored in an airtight container in the fridge for up to two days.
+Eat cold or serve with warm - the choice is yours!
+Want to add even more flavour?
+Crush some nuts into your crumble topping - we love almonds, pistachios or hazelnuts.
+Yum!
+Use the summer months to make the most of our gooseberry recipes, including pudding, pie and drizzle cake!

 - 875g English gooseberries, topped and tailed